 The International Teaching Practicum

 A teaching practicum, normally fulfilled in an international setting, is an integral component of the course EN 4596 9.0.
 This practicum is part of an academic exchange agreement between York University and the E.A.
 Varona Pedagogical University in Havana, Cuba, and involves all students enrolled in the EN 4596 9.0 course for 3 weeks, at the end of April and the first week of May.
-We also are reserving two places in each practicum year for students interested in doing their practicum in the State University of Mato grosso do Sur in Brazil.
-Students choosing this practicum are recommended to complete a 6.0 introductory course in Brazilian Portuguese.
-Interested D-TEIL students are requested to apply for the Brazil practicum early in the course EN 4596 9.0.
+We also are reserving two places in each practicum year for students interested in doing their practicum in the State University of Mato Grosso do Sul in Brazil.
+For the 2022 practicum we are exploring sites in Colombia as well.

-Students requiring financial support may apply for a York International Mobility Award (YIMA), which covers a substantial portion of the costs of Toronto Havana air fare.
+Students requiring financial support may apply for a York International Mobility Award (YIMA), which covers a substantial portion of the travel costs from Toronto to the practicum site.
 In addition, there may be support from the English Department.
 Also, students are encouraged to participate in fundraising activities.
 Any student, for whom this requirement presents an impediment, should contact the Certificate Coordinator as early as possible.

 How to apply